Ptolemaic Kingdom: Demographics

-The Ptolemaic Kingdom was diverse and cosmopolitan.
-Beginning under Ptolemy I Soter, Macedonians and other Greeks were given land grants and allowed to settle with their families, encouraging tens of thousands of Greek mercenaries and soldiers to immigrate where they became a landed class of royal soldiers.
+At its height, the population of the Ptolemaic Kingdom may have reached three to four million by the late dynastic period.
+The Ptolemies presided over a diverse and cosmopolitan society; from its very foundation by Ptolemy I Soter, Macedonians and other Greeks were given land grants and allowed to settle with their families, which encouraged tens of thousands of Greek mercenaries and soldiers to immigrate and form a landed class.
 Greeks soon became the dominant elite; native Egyptians, though always the majority, generally occupied lower posts in the Ptolemaic government.
-Over time, the Greeks in Egypt became somewhat homogenized and the cultural distinctions between immigrants from different regions of Greece became blurred.
+Over time, Greeks in Egypt became somewhat homogenized and the cultural distinctions between immigrants from different regions of Greece became blurred.

 Many Jews were imported from neighboring Judea by the thousands for being renowned fighters, also establishing an important community.
 Other foreign groups settled from across the ancient world, usually as cleruchs who had been granted land in exchange for military service.

 Of the many foreign groups who had come to settle in Egypt, the Greeks were the most privileged.
 They were partly spread as allotment-holders over the country, forming social groups, in the country towns and villages, side by side with the native population, partly gathered in the three Greek cities, the old Naucratis, founded before 600 BC (in the interval of Egyptian independence after the expulsion of the Assyrians and before the coming of the Persians), and the two new cities, Alexandria by the sea, and Ptolemais in Upper Egypt.
 Alexander and his Seleucid successors founded many Greek cities all over their dominions.